 Outside of the public school context, we also offer an EdD in Instructional Leadership with an emphasis in andragogy (adult learning) or higher education administration.
 Throughout our EdD program, we offer structures and support to students who are writing their dissertation.
 Alumni of our program serve as administrators and professors in institutions of higher education throughout the country.

-If your main interest is research, starting in spring 2014 we are offering a certificate in Applied Research Methods.
+If your main interest is research, we offer a certificate in Applied Research Methods.
 This certificate can serve as a bridge from a masters or EdS to the doctorate.
 It is also appropriate for those who already have a terminal degree wishing to increase their knowledge of applied research such as program evaluation and action research.